-The output of any of the ADCs can optionally feed the programmable DFB via DMA without CPU intervention.
-You can configure the DFB to perform IIR and FIR digital filters and several user defined custom functions.
+This converter addresses a wide variety of precision analog applications, including some of the most demanding sensors.
+The output of the ADC can optionally feed the programmable DFB through the DMA without CPU intervention.
+You can configure the DFB to perform IIR and FIR digital filters and several user-defined custom functions.
 The DFB can implement filters with up to 64 taps.
 It can perform a 48-bit multiply-accumulate (MAC) operation in one clock cycle.

 Four high-speed voltage or current DACs support 8-bit output signals at an update rate of up to 8 Msps.
 They can be routed out of any GPIO pin.
 You can create higher resolution voltage PWM DAC outputs using the UDB array.
 This can be used to create a pulse width modulated (PWM) DAC of up to 10 bits, at up to 48 kHz.
 The digital DACs in each UDB support PWM, PRS, or delta-sigma algorithms with programmable widths.

-In addition to the ADCs, DACs, and DFB, the analog subsystem provides multiple:
+In addition to the ADC, DACs, and DFB, the analog subsystem provides multiple:

-- Comparators

 - Uncommitted opamps

 - Configurable switched capacitor/continuous time (SC/CT) blocks.
 These support:

 - Transimpedance amplifiers

 - Programmable gain amplifiers

 - Mixers

-- Delta Other similar analog components
+- Dother similar analog components

-See the "Analog Subsystem" section on page 51 of this datasheet for more details.
+See the "Analog Subsystem" section on page 56 of this data sheet for more details.

-PSoC's CPU subsystem is built around a 32-bit three-stage pipelined ARM Cortex-M3 processor running at up to 80 MHz.
-The Cortex-M3 includes a tightly integrated nested vectored interrupt controller (NVIC) and various debug and trace modules.
-The overall CPU subsystem includes a DMA controller, flash cache, and RAM.
-The NVIC provides low latency, nested interrupts, and tail-chaining of interrupts and other features to increase the efficiency of interrupt handling.
+PSoC's 8051 CPU subsystem is built around a single cycle pipelined 8051 8-bit processor running at up to 67 MHz.
+The CPU subsystem includes a programmable nested vector interrupt controller, DMA controller, and RAM.
+PSoC's nested vector interrupt controller provides low latency by allowing the CPU to vector directly to the first address of the interrupt service routine, bypassing the jump instruction required by other architectures.
 The DMA controller enables peripherals to exchange data without CPU involvement.
 This allows the CPU to run slower (saving power) or use those CPU cycles to improve the performance of firmware algorithms.
-The flash cache also reduces system power consumption by allowing less frequent flash access.
+The single cycle 8051 CPU runs ten times faster than a standard 8051 processor.
+The processor speed itself is configurable, allowing you to tune active power consumption for specific applications.

 PSoC's nonvolatile subsystem consists of flash, byte-writeable EEPROM, and nonvolatile configuration options.
-It provides up to 256 KB of on-chip flash.
-The CPU can reprogram individual blocks of flash, enabling boot loaders.
-You can enable an ECC for high reliability applications.
+It provides up to 64 KB of on-chip flash.
+The CPU can reprogram individual blocks of flash, enabling bootloaders.
+You can enable an error correcting code (ECC) for high reliability applications.
 A powerful and flexible protection model secures the user's sensitive information, allowing selective memory block locking for read and write protection.
-Two KB of byte-writable EEPROM is available on-chip to store application data.
+Up to 2 KB of byte-writeable EEPROM is available on-chip to store application data.
 Additionally, selected configuration options such as boot speed and pin drive mode are stored in nonvolatile memory.
 This allows settings to activate immediately after POR.